MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/your-model-uses-a-preview-functionality-which-has-expired.md

 This article provides a resolution for the issue that a model uses a preview functionality which has expired and causes the model to stop functioning.

-_Applies to:_ &nbsp; Power Automate, document processing models
+_Applies to:_ &nbsp; Power Automate, Power Apps, document processing models

 ## Symptoms